unioslo/uio-panopto-captionproviders/README.md

 ```
 python captionprovider_for_folders.py --server [Panopto server name] --client-id [Client ID] --client-secret [Client Secret] --username [User name] --password-var [Name of OS variable with password] --start-folder-id [Folder ID to start] --provider-id [ID of provider to set] --provider-name [Name (not DisplayName) of provider to set]
 ```
-This displays the list of caption providers in the instance.
+This sets the caption provider for child folders (and their children folders recursively) in the instance starting from `--start-folder-id`
-Note that this script must run as an admin user to access the list of caption providers.
+This script can be run as a user with `Videographer`+ `Caption Requester` access.

 ## License
-Copyright 2024 UiO
+Copyright 2025 The University of Oslo

 Based on and includes portions of https://github.com/Panopto/panopto-api-python-examples,  which is Copyright 2019 Panopto